-Identity theft occurs when an individual uses your personal data such as name, social security number, bank, and/or credit card information to obtain credit cards, set up cell phone accounts and more.
+Identity theft occurs when an individual uses your personal data such as name, social security number, bank and/or credit card information to obtain credit cards, set up cell phone accounts and more.
 Unfortunately, students are five times more likely to suffer from identity theft than the general public.

-Students can reduce their risk of identity theft, especially when applying for financial aid:
+You can also reduce your risk of identity theft when applying for financial aid:

 - Apply for aid by filing the FAFSA online at fafsa.gov

-- When you exit a website where you’ve entered personal information, close the browser and/or delete cookies
+- When you exit a website where you’ve entered personal information, always log out, close the browser and delete cookies

 - Review your financial aid award documents, and keep track of the amounts you applied for and received

 - Limit the amount and type of personal information shared over the phone